 There are a multitude of ways to cook spaghetti & meatballs including using fresh tomatoes, but my preferred way is to use tomato sauce that I jar in the fall.

 The taste of this recipe completely changes according to how long you cook it.
-The longer you cook it the smokier and denser it tastes ... the less you cook it the more vibrant and bright it tastes.
+The longer you cook it the smokier and richer it tastes ... the less you cook it the more vibrant and bright it tastes.

 As you can see from the recipe ... if you don't have a couple of quarts of homemade tomato sauce you can use the secret ingredient ... tomato juice.
 From the can.
 Yup ... that tomato juice.
 The kind you'd normally drink in a juice glass while lounging in the velvet booth of a 1970's steak house.